Dimitri-Sumin/facebook-campaign-revenue-analysis/README.md

 `monetization_efficiency` is expressed in absolute value terms, not as a percentage.
 For example, a value of `20` means that each payment event generated, on average, 20 units of observed LTV.

 Higher `monetization_efficiency` indicates stronger value generated per payment event.
-High payment volume with low efficiency may signal weak monetization quality. `monetization_efficiency` should not be interpreted as a standalone measure of campaign success.
+High payment volume with low efficiency may signal weaker monetization quality.

+`monetization_efficiency` should not be interpreted as a standalone measure of campaign success.
 Since spend, CAC, ROAS, margin, and user-level retention data are unavailable, this metric is used as a proxy quality indicator.
 It helps compare how much observed LTV is generated per payment event, but campaign scaling decisions should be validated with acquisition cost data.

 ## Project Workflow